Bradley Green, Worcestershire

 Bradley Green is a village in the Wychavon district of Worcestershire, England.
+It forms the civil parish of Stock and Bradley with its neighbouring village, Stock Green.
+The parish's population was 327 in 2021.

-It is located just south of the town of Redditch and south of Feckenham, Astwood Bank, Callow Hill and Inkberrow.
+The village is located just south of the town of Redditch and south of Feckenham, Astwood Bank, Callow Hill and Inkberrow.
 It is also near the border with the Redditch district.